Black Mirror: Comparisons to reality

 The 2016 episode "Nosedive" presents a society in which citizens rate interactions with each other from one to five stars and receive an overall rating that largely determines their socioeconomic status.
 This has been compared to China's Social Credit System, where local governments collect data on citizens to assign them an overall score.
 Example data points include publicly criticising the government, defaulting on a loan or having high-rated friends.
 Like the system in "Nosedive", a low score can limit a person's access to transport.
 "Be Right Back" shows an artificial intelligence technology designed to mimic a deceased loved one.
 Chatbots with similar functionality and personalisation have been compared to this premise, as has a 2022 announcement that a future Amazon Alexa feature will imitate voices of dead loved ones.
 "Shut Up and Dance" is about a man who is blackmailed after footage of him masturbating is recorded through his webcam.
 Computer viruses can allow for covert recording through an unsuspecting person's webcam, and similar real-life blackmail has been reported.

 More minor facets of episodes have also been seen as prescient.
-Ten days after "Crocodile" depicted a self-driving pizza delivery truck, Toyota and Pizza Hut presented plans for a driverless pizza delivery vehicle at the 2018 Consumer Electronics Show.
+Ten days after "Crocodile" depicted a self-driving pizza delivery van, Toyota and Pizza Hut presented plans for a driverless pizza delivery vehicle at the 2018 Consumer Electronics Show.
 "Fifteen Million Merits" features a talent show with a virtual animated audience based on Britain's Got Talent.
 In 2020, due to the COVID-19 pandemic, Britain's Got Talent had a virtual audience, which had an aesthetic resembling that of "Fifteen Million Merits".
 Other real-life technologies have been described as progress towards those seen in Black Mirror, such as the motion capture animation of Waldo in "The Waldo Moment", the augmented reality military system from "Men Against Fire" and the artificial bees in "Hated in the Nation".

 Spin-off media

+A number of Black Mirror tie-in products have been released.